volodymyrhudyma/blog/content/blog/react-hooks-uselayouteffect.md

 1. Enter the render phase.
 2. Execute useLayoutEffect.
-3. Draw the changes to the screen.
+3. Draw the changes on the screen.
 4. Execute useEffect.

-The hook becomes very useful when you see a flickering on an initial render, like in the following example:
+The hook becomes very useful when you see flickering on an initial render, as in the following example:

 ```jsx
 const App = () => {